Varadpensalwar/BookSense/README.md

 Welcome to **BookSense** – an AI-powered semantic book recommender!
 This project leverages state-of-the-art NLP and vector search to help users discover books that match their interests, categories, and emotional tone.
 Whether you're a developer, data scientist, or book lover, BookSense is designed to be easy to set up, extend, and use.

----

 ## ✨ Features

-- **Semantic Book Recommendations:** Find books based on natural language queries, not just keywords.
-- **Emotion & Category Filtering:** Filter recommendations by emotional tone (happy, sad, suspenseful, etc.) and category.
-- **Modern Gradio Dashboard:** User-friendly web interface for instant recommendations.
-- **Rich Data Processing:** Includes scripts and notebooks for data cleaning, emotion analysis, and category classification.
-- **OpenAI Embeddings & LangChain:** Uses advanced embeddings and vector search for high-quality results.
-- **Jupyter Notebooks:** For data exploration, sentiment analysis, and model experimentation.

----
+BookSense offers semantic book recommendations that go beyond simple keyword matching, using natural language queries to understand user preferences.
+The system includes emotion and category filtering capabilities, allowing users to find books based on emotional tone such as happy, sad, or suspenseful content, combined with specific genre preferences.
+The modern Gradio dashboard provides a user-friendly web interface for instant recommendations, while rich data processing scripts and notebooks handle data cleaning, emotion analysis, and category classification.

+The platform utilizes OpenAI embeddings and LangChain for advanced vector search capabilities, delivering high-quality recommendation results.
+Interactive Jupyter notebooks are included for data exploration, sentiment analysis, and model experimentation, making it accessible for both end users and developers who want to understand or modify the underlying algorithms.

 ## 🛠️ Tech Stack